Diego30090/FWSkillableWeappon/README.md

 ## Description of the plugin

-Once a random Monster is killed, it'll drop a random weapon that can be exped
+Once a random Monster is killed, it'll drop a random weapon that can be exped and leveled up

 ## Commands